iFast GLOBAL BANK: Loss-making asset underreports its losses. No foreseeable profits. Continuous equity infusions. Ineffective management.

 4. Lack of Profitability in Foreseeable Future and Stagnant Management

-The 2023 annual report from Eagle Peak Holdings Limited (EPHL), which holds 100% interest in iGB Bank, indicates no expected profitability in the foreseeable future.
+The 2023 annual report from Eagle Peak Holdings Limited (EPHL), which holds 100% interest in iGB Bank, indicates no expected profitability in the foreseeable future (the next 3-5 years).
 This reinforces our concerns about iGB bank’s operations, profitable growth prospects, financial viability and supports our “rotten bank” hypothesis.

 Further complicating matters, Mr. Mujahid Malik, former CEO of BFC Bank and current CEO of iGB Bank, continues to serve as CEO while also holding positions in 5 other UK companies.
 This raises concerns about the capability and focus of iGB’s management team in the competitive fintech and digital banking sector.